The 1930 Penny is an Australian legend.

 Buy a coin that is visually attractive and has no obvious defects from its time in circulation which is the very reason why we reject coins with gouges or huge knocks to the edges.

 We are always on the hunt for 1930 Pennies that have that ‘bit extra’.
-Coins that while they have circulated, have a higher quality Very Fine reverse.
+Coins that while they have circulated, have a high quality Very Fine reverse.

 The simple point - of acquiring a 1930 Penny that looks 'good' - really counts when, further down the track, it comes time for you to sell and realise on your investment.